halftime / gamesRemote team games

 03Built for scattered calendars

 Remote teams need connection that respects focus time.
-Halftime opens the daily game in your team's timezone, lets people play on their own schedule, then turns the results into a lightweight shared moment.
+Halftime runs the game window, nudges the team, and reveals the results without a call.

 • Daily game windows run automatically in the team's timezone.